17 Avenue S.E. Corridor Study - Stoney Trail to East City Limit

 The recommendations from the 17 Avenue S.E.
 Corridor Study align with the projects immediately east and west of the study area.

 To the east, the approved Chestermere Boulevard Corridor Plan (2014) recommends future BRT/LRT lanes in the middle of the road, two vehicle lanes in each direction, one-way cycle tracks in each direction, and sidewalks on both sides of the road.

 To the west, the 17 Avenue S.E.
-Corridor Study (Deerfoot Trail to Stoney Trail) completed in 2011, recommends median transit lanes, two vehicle lanes in each direction, sidewalks, and cycling facilities.
-The ongoing 17 Avenue S.E.
-Transitway project will refine these recommendations and finalize the design from 26 Street S.E. to 70 Street S.E.
+Corridor Study (Deerfoot Trail to Stoney Trail) was approved by City Council in 2010 and then following a public engagement process, finalized in 2011.
+The final study recommends median transit lanes, two vehicle lanes in each direction, sidewalks, and cycling facilities.